-Potential exposure of workers to the assessed chemical at various concentrations, including in its neat form, may occur during reformulation operations and professional end use applications.
-While the exposure to the assessed chemical will be mainly dermal, ocular and inhalation exposures may also occur.
+Potential exposure of workers to the assessed chemical at various concentrations, including in its neat form (powder), may occur during reformulation operations and during professional end-use applications.
+While the exposure to the assessed chemical will be mainly dermal and ocular, inhalation exposure may also occur to the powders during formulation activities.